ssowemim/c325-assign-dos/README.md

 In this assignment you implement an interpreter, written in Lisp, for a simple functional programming language FL, similar to the FUN language introduced at the beginning of this semester.

-This assignment is worth 15 assignment marks.
+This assignment is worth 15 of total grade.